Large limit sketches and topological space objects: Introduction

 Moreover, every $\T$-model is small. \end{thmintro}

-That there is \emph{some} realized limit sketch for $\Top$ is already proven quickly in \cref{sec:compact}.
-But the whole point of \cref{kelley} is that we can find a specific, not so large, and hence useful limit sketch for topological spaces.
+That there is \emph{some} realized limit sketch for $\Top$ is already proven quickly in \cref{sec:compact} using the theory of strongly compact categories.
+The whole point of \cref{kelley} is that we can find a specific, not so large, and hence useful limit sketch for topological spaces.
 It allows us to think of topological spaces as infinitary essentially algebraic objects.
-Burroni \cite{burroni1,burroni2} used filter convergence to define a mixed sketch (cones and cocones) for topological spaces.
-Our limit sketch is based on net convergence, follows Edgar's characterization of topological spaces \cite{edgar} and is quite easy to construct.
+Our limit sketch is very similar to Edgar's characterization of topological spaces \cite{edgar} in terms of net convergence.
 One of the main ingredients is the observation is that a convergent net indexed by a directed set $P$ is the same as a continuous map on a suitably defined topological space $P \cup \{\infty\}$.

+Similar, but more complex descriptions of $\Top$ have been obtained before.
+Burroni \cite{burroni1,burroni2} used filter convergence to define a mixed sketch (cones and cocones) that models $\Top$.
+Barr \cite{barr} described $\Top$ as the category of relational $\beta$-modules for the ultrafilter monad $\beta$ on $\Rel$.

-Although \cref{kelley} has already been known to some degree (see \cite[Proposition 25]{guitart}), it seems that the limit sketch has not been written down explicitly and used before, in particular by means of defining the category $\Top(\C)$ of \emph{net-based topological space objects} internal to any complete category $\C$.
+Although \cref{kelley} has already been known to some degree (see \cite[Proposition 25]{guitart}), it seems that the limit sketch for topological spaces has never been written down explicitly and used before, in particular by means of defining the category $\Top(\C)$ of \emph{net-based topological space objects} internal to any complete category $\C$.
 We study categorical properties of this construction in \cref{sec:topspace}.

-\begin{propintro} When $\C$ is wellpowered and complete, then the forgetful functor
+\begin{propintro}[\cref{topofunk}] When $\C$ is wellpowered and complete, then the forgetful functor

 is topological.
-Hence, if $\C$ is cocomplete, $\Top(\C)$ is cocomplete as well. \end{propintro}
+Hence, if $\C$ is also cocomplete, $\Top(\C)$ is cocomplete as well. \end{propintro}

-By a formal dualization we also get the notion of a (net-based) \emph{cotopological space object} internal to a cocomplete category $\C$, and these form a category $\CoTop(\C)$ (not related to cotopological spaces studied in point-set topology \cite{aarts}).
+By a formal dualization we also get the notion of a (net-based) \emph{cotopological space object} internal to a cocomplete category $\C$, and these form a category $\CoTop(\C)$.